 On foreign policy: Growing up in the 80s, many people took Reagan’s warmonger status for granted.
 But it’s striking how few people the U.S. military killed on his watch.
 Perhaps he moved the world a lot closer to nuclear war, but got lucky with Gorbachev; I honestly don’t know.

-style or the words I used that made a difference: it was the content… They called it the Reagan revolution.
+And in all of that time I won a nickname, “The Great Communicator.”
+But I never thought it was my style or the words I used that made a difference: it was the content… They called it the Reagan revolution.
 Well, I’ll accept that, but for me it always seemed more like the great rediscovery, a rediscovery of our values and our common sense.

 Reagan conveniently overlooks the general fact that U.S. recessions always end, whether taxes happen to be high or low.
 At the time, many economists lamented his betrayal of free trade principles for the auto industry, but perhaps Reagan’s general picture is still accurate.

 Common sense also told us that to preserve the peace, we’d have to become strong again after years of weakness and confusion.
 So, we rebuilt our defenses, and this New Year we toasted the new peacefulness around the globe.
 Not only have the superpowers actually begun to reduce their stockpiles of nuclear weapons–and hope for even more progress is bright–but the regional conflicts that rack the globe are also beginning to cease.
 The Persian Gulf is no longer a war zone.
 The Soviets are leaving Afghanistan.
 The Vietnamese are preparing to pull out of Cambodia, and an American-mediated accord will soon send 50,000 Cuban troops home from Angola.